How Black founders are breaking down barriers and building brilliant businesses

 Virgin StartUp’s extensive range of resources including programmes, loans, events, masterclasses, podcast, how-to guides, mentorship opportunities and beyond.
 The business plan template is a good resource to start with.

 The Black Business Network’s support hub has a brilliant list of funds, grants, events, awards, marketplaces and more.

 The Black Business Business Awards is a powerful community and annual award ceremony that celebrates exceptional Black professionals and entrepreneurs.

 In fact, there are so many brilliant organisations out there working to address the additional, systemic barriers facing Black and other minority ethnic founders, that we at Virgin Unite have decided to launch an award to recognise their efforts.
 Our brand new ‘Founders Unite’ Award is now open for nominations, and we want to hear from any organisations which have undertaken particularly impressive work to tackle these systemic, entrenched barriers.
 This could be by undertaking research or advocacy, providing business support or funding or campaigning for policy change to help more members of Black, Asian and minority ethnic communities in the UK start or grow a business.
-Click here to enter, but hurry – the nomination window closes at 5pm on 3 January 2023.
+Click here to enter, but hurry – the nomination window closes at midday on 9 January 2023.
 Submissions will be judged by a fantastic panel of business and diversity experts, chaired by Virgin Unite’s very own Trustee, Nathalie Richards.

 Thank you so much to Lola and Karl for shining a light on the brilliance of Black businesses, and for paving the way for the next generation of entrepreneurs.
 Through Virgin Unite’s Founders Unite initiative, we’ll continue to share these stories and shine a light on the barriers Black founders are overcoming to make our world a better and more equitable place.